opigno/opigno_tincan_question_type/README.md

 # Opigno TinCan Question Type
 ## Synopsis

-This module add a new question type for the [Quiz module](https://www.drupal.org/project/quiz).
+This module adds a new question type for the [Quiz module](https://www.drupal.org/project/quiz).
 With this new question type, you will be able to import TinCan Packages to your Drupal instance and to use it as a question.